-Interior window shutters, as opposed to exterior shutters, are generally used for more decorative purposes with a small amount of functionality.
-They are not required to protect the home from the elements such as rain, cold or flying pests as exterior shutters are called upon to do.
-Interior shutters can be purely ornamental or provide some control over air-flow, light and privacy.
-There are several different types of interior window shutters available, which offer different looks and functionality.
+Interior window shutters, as opposed to exterior shutters, are generally used for decorative purposes with a small amount of functionality.
+They are not required to protect the home from rain, cold or flying pests as exterior shutters are called upon to do.
+Interior shutters can be purely ornamental or provide some control over airflow, light and privacy.
+Let's take a look at the various types of interior window shutters, which offer different styles and functionality.

-Louvered shutters come in moveable and fixed positions.
-These are the most common style of interior shutter treatments and the moveable options provide the most functionality of the two styles.
-The moveable option allows for positioning of the louvers for best control of airflow, direction of light and privacy.
-Fixed louvered shutters are purely decorative only and when closed, block most of the airflow and light and cannot be controlled.
-Plantation shutters are a type of louvered shutter that features a wider louver, sometimes up to 3-4", whereas standard louvers might be as narrow as three-quarters of an inch.
-The wider louvers allow for greater airflow and are particularly popular and useful in warmer climates although they enjoy great popularity regardless of climate for the strong architectural element they provide a room.
+Louvered shutters, the most common interior shutter treatments, come in movable and fixed types.
+The movable option is more functional, allowing you to position the louvers for best control of airflow, light direction and privacy.
+Fixed louvered shutters are purely decorative and when closed, block most of the air and light.
+Plantation shutters feature a wider louver, sometimes up to 3 to 4 inches, whereas standard louvers might be as narrow as 3/4 inch.
+Since wider louvers allow air to flow more freely, they're particularly useful in warm regions.
+They enjoy great popularity regardless of climate, though, for the strong architectural element they provide.

 Interior Paneled Shutters

 Interior paneled shutters were the traditional choice in the days before central heating was common.
 They were used to block the heat of the sun and keep drafts at bay.
 Generally speaking, they offer little control over light and airflow and these days offer a purely decorative old-style look.

 Fabric Insert Shutters